 \subsection{Fault-tolerant computation of quantum error-correcting codes}

-Based on the RBSP with two decoy states, the polarization angle of prepared qubit $\theta$ is $\epsilon$-blind, and Bob can not get any information about it.
-The prepared quantum state as data qubit is combined with a series of ancilla qubits to prepare the required quantum error-correcting code $|+_{\theta}\rangle_{L}$ according to Protocol.\ref{protocol1-cluster}.
-In the whole preparation process, Bob are unable to obtain information about $\theta$.
-Hence, these prepared quantum error-correcting codes are unknown logical qubits to Bob.
-Every encoded logical qubit can be considered as logical unit to take the place of original qubit on brickwork state.
-The new brickwork state can be used to do fault-tolerant quantum computation.
-Based on the original UBQC, we propose a fault-tolerant blind quantum computation with quantum error-correcting codes , as shown in protocol.\ref{protocol2-ftbqc}.
+From the above quantum error-correcting code preparation, we can get that Bob is unable to obtain any information about $\theta$.
+Hence, these prepared quantum error-correcting codes are all unknown encoded logical qubits to Bob.
+Each encoded logical qubit can be considered as a ''{\em logical unit}'' to take place of the original qubit on the brickwork state.
+This new brickwork state can be used to perform fault-tolerant quantum computation.
+Based on the original UBQC, we propose a novel fault-tolerant blind quantum computation with quantum error-correcting codes, which is shown in protocol.\ref{protocol2-ftbqc}.